 The Online comment system (OCS) does not support all formatting.
-For this reason, only basic formatting is carried out to drafts that are uploaded to OCS.
+For this reason, drafts going for first consultation will contain no formatting.
+Basic formatting is carried out on drafts going for second consultation that are uploaded to the OCS.

 ISPMs are formatted fully only after adoption.